Tips and Advice on Organizing with Labelers

 USING LABELERS TO ORGANIZE PAPERWORK

 Organizing paperwork and records at home can be as challenging as at an office.
 Even with the multitude of online records, you may still find you have plenty of papers to file.
 After all, so many kinds of paper items need to be kept updated, accessible, and secure: birth certificates and passports, health records, automotive repair records, insurance policies, warranties, instruction manuals, take-out menus, recipes, kids' immunization records, school forms, homework, school calendars, sports schedules, important phone numbers, chores, records for your pets, and more.
 Choose labelers or label printers to neaten up the appearance of file folders by identifying the items filed away in each one.
 The Organizer Xpress™ is a manual embosser that powers its way through administrative chores everywhere in your home with eye-catching labels.
 This embosser prints letters, numbers, and symbols quickly and clearly without batteries.
-The DYMO® Rhino® 4200 Thermal Transfer Label Printer is a sophisticated model that can print different types of labels for daily common tasks like filing.
+The DYMO® Rhino® 4200 Label Printer is a sophisticated model that can print different types of labels for daily common tasks like filing.
 It also works for more complex ones at home or in the workplace.

 EASY ORGANIZATION FOR A CHILD'S ROOM